EugeneBoondock/earth2_api_wrapper/README.md

 1. Check the [Issues](https://github.com/EugeneBoondock/earth2_api_wrapper/issues) page
 2. Create a new issue with detailed information about your problem
 3. Include code examples and error messages when applicable
+4. **For authentication issues**: Specify if your account has 2FA enabled

 ---